arkency/posts/posts/2020-06-23-dont-blindly-apply-software-patterns.md

 publish: false
 ---

-I've gone for a run today and I've been catching up with some podcast episodes today and I would like to share here my comments to the great episode about sagas & process managers published by [Mariusz Gil](https://twitter.com/mariuszgil) in the [Better Software Design](https://bettersoftwaredesign.pl/episodes/5).
+I went for a run today and I was catching up with some podcast episodes today and I would like to share my comments to the great episode about sagas & process managers published by [Mariusz Gil](https://twitter.com/mariuszgil) in the [Better Software Design](https://bettersoftwaredesign.pl/episodes/5).

-Mariusz have been talking with [Kuba Pilimon](https://twitter.com/jakubpilimon?lang=en).
+Mariusz has been talking with [Kuba Pilimon](https://twitter.com/jakubpilimon?lang=en).
-This was 3rd episode when these devs have discussed how to design software using Domain Driven Design techniques & design patterns.
+This was the third episode when these devs have discussed how to design software using Domain Driven Design techniques & design patterns.
 (The podcast is in Polish but some episodes - like the inverview with [Alberto Brandolini](https://twitter.com/ziobrando) are recorded in English).